 I can also certainly help you if you are also facing criminal charges relating to your domestic violence matter.

-Schedule a Free, Confidential Consultation with The Law Office of John B. Brennan Today to Discuss the Details of Your Case
+Schedule a Free, Confidential Consultation with a Dedicated Mount Laurel Restraining Orders Lawyer at The Law Office of John B. Brennan Today to Discuss the Details of Your Case

 A restraining order can have an outsized impact on how you are able to live your life.
 If you have a domestic violence complaint filed against you, it is critical to have experienced legal representation to help protect your rights and interests during a final restraining order hearing.
-Contact my office today for a free initial consultation to speak with me about the details of your case and to learn more about how I can help you achieve a favorable resolution to your matter.
+Contact my office today for a free initial consultation to speak with a compassionate Mount Laurel Restraining Orders Lawyer about the details of your case and to learn more about how I can help you achieve a favorable resolution to your matter.

 Frequently Asked Questions about Restraining Orders in New Jersey